SyedAhmedSM/HTML/readme.md

    - Main content with a section and an article.
    - Sidebar using **`<aside>`** for related links.
    - Footer with copyright information.
-2. Use the **aria-label** attribute to improve accessibility in your navigation menu.
+2. Use the **`aria-label`** attribute to improve accessibility in your navigation menu.
 3. Create a blog post layout using semantic elements such as **`<article>`**,**`<header>`** and **`<footer>`**.

+## Chapter-9

+1. Embed a video on a webpage with the following:
+   - Add controls, autoplay, and a poster image.
+   - Add subtitles using the **`<track>`** tag.
+2. Create an audio player with two different audio formats.
+3. Embed a YouTube video using an **`<iframe>`**
+4. Create a table listing three common video and audio formats, along with their descriptions.